In 2019, 99% of employees were involved in training activities

 Snam’s commitment for the future is to give 320,000 training hours by the end of 2023

 In 2019, the second cycle of the Performance Management system was launched, which saw the expansion of the population involved to include all administrative staff on the headquarter (Corporate and Operations).

 Valuing people means understanding their capabilities, developing their skills and enriching their professional and human qualities.
 Training is the ideal development tool to enhance the value of a company’s human resources.

 In 2018, the use of the target assignment and assessment system known as Performance Management, was implemented; it also contains targets regarding behavioural aspects, sustainability and the prevention of accidents in the workplace.
 All the assessment processes adopted are formalised and include a feedback interview, which constitutes an institutional opportunity for discussion and communication between managers and employees, also in order to gather information that can be used to define new actions for personnel development and enhancement.
 When it is fully operational the new system will involve the entire business through the progressive extension of the performance scope over a three-year period (2018-2020).
-In 2018 about 700 people were evaluated.
+In 2019 about 1,587 people were evaluated.
 As planned, in 2020, with the launch of the third cycle, the Performance Management system will involve the entire corporate population.

 In order to develop skills and talents, Snam has moved from a training course-based approach to paths carved out for specific requirements.

 The company therefore moved from a logic of “courses” to that of training “paths,” i.e. the identification of more highly structured training methods that, over time, support the operational management of the business, in which the local HR departments play a more central role.